Deuce Lutui: Arizona Cardinals

-Lutui was selected in the second round (41st overall) of the 2006 NFL draft by the Arizona Cardinals, where he is reunited with former USC teammate Matt Leinart.
+Lutui was selected in the second round (41st overall) of the 2006 NFL draft by the Arizona Cardinals, where he was reunited with former USC teammate Matt Leinart.
 As a rookie, Lutui started 9 games.
 In 2007, he started 15 games.
 In 2008, he started 16 games while the Cardinals won the NFC West with a 9–7 record and was part of an offensive line that allowed Cardinals quarterback Kurt Warner to break single season records in completions and touchdown passes.
 They then had a surprising playoff run getting to Super Bowl XLIII.
 During the Super Bowl, the Pittsburgh Steelers's offensive line featured Chris Kemoeatu, the other Tongan in the NFL.
 In 2009, he started 16 games as the Cardinals once again became NFC West champions with a 10–6 record.

 The Cincinnati Bengals signed him to a two-year deal on July 29, 2011.
 On July 31, 2011, Kent Somers of The Arizona Republic revealed that Lutui failed his physical with the Bengals, and had re-signed with the Arizona Cardinals for one year.